Deborah Moore: Career

-She made her debut on TV as a child in The Persuaders! episode "The Long Goodbye" in which her father co-starred alongside Tony Curtis, and early on in her career, she was often billed as "Deborah Barrymore".
+She made her debut on TV as a child in The Persuaders! episode "The Long Goodbye" (albeit credited as "Dedorah Moore") in which her father co-starred alongside Tony Curtis, and early on in her career, she was often billed as "Deborah Barrymore".
 She appeared in such films as Lionheart (1987), Alien Terminator (1988), the 1990 comedy, Bullseye! (opposite her father), Chaplin (1992), Into the Sun (1992), and South Kensington (2001).
 She is best known in the UK as the face of the Scottish Widows advertising campaign from 1986 to 1995.

 She has twice made appearances in James Bond–related productions.
 She played a secretary in the 1989 biopic Goldeneye: The Secret Life of Ian Fleming and later made a cameo appearance as a flight attendant in the 2002 Bond film, Die Another Day, which was Pierce Brosnan's fourth and final Bond film.
 She also appeared in the 1998 TV movie Merlin: The Quest Begins, opposite Jason Connery, son of former Bond Sean Connery.
 Her godfather was actor Robert Brown, her father's co-star in the television series Ivanhoe and three Bond films.
 In 2006, Moore made the film Provoked.
 Jagmohan Mundhra's film is based on the UK domestic violence case in which Kiranjit Singh Ahluwalia was jailed in London for killing her abusive husband.
 Based on her story, the film stars Aishwarya Rai as Ahluwalia.
 Moore plays Jackie, another prison inmate.

 Moore appeared as Alfidia, the mother of a fictionalised Livia, in two 2007 episodes of the HBO/BBC series Rome.

 Moore appeared in the series 1 finale of Sherlock, "The Great Game" in August 2010, where she played the first victim of Jim Moriarty.

 In 2022, Moore provided narration on a series of Italian cookery videos for friend Laura Giunta.

 In 2024, Deborah narrated the audio book The Magic Snowman and the Rusty Ice Skates, featuring the voice of her father as the character of the magic snowman, Lumi Ukko.
-In honoring her father’s legacy to help children’s causes universally, she has supported the producer’s pledge to allocate 20 percent of the proceeds to UNICEF, her father’s favorite charity.
+In honoring her father's legacy to help children's causes universally, she has supported the producer's pledge to allocate 20 percent of the proceeds to UNICEF, her father's favorite charity.